nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 \`\`on-the-fly''.

 The `SEMIDIRECT` option controls caching of integrals.
-A full description of this option is described in User Manual 10.8.
+A full description of this option is described in the [Hartree-Fock](Hartree-Fock-Theory-for-Molecules#direct-and-semidirect----recomputation-of-integrals "wikilink") section.
 Some functionality which is only compatible with the `DIRECT` option will not, at present, work when using `SEMIDIRECT`.